 2. Chinese Crested

-To be fair, the crested pictured above is on the, um, “very ugly” end of the spectrum.
-The breed standard is much more presentable than shown here!
-See this photo, for example.
-If you love the movie How to Lose a Guy in 10 Days as much as my wife does, you’ll recognize the dog named Krull as a Chinese crested:
+To be fair, the Crested pictured above is on the, uh, “very ugly” end of the spectrum.
+The breed standard is much more presentable than shown here.
+If you love the movie How to Lose a Guy in 10 Days as much as my wife does, you’ll recognize the dog named Krull as a Chinese Crested:

 This Mexican hairless breed is not only funny looking; it’s also quite rare.
 Not to mention, I am a klutz when it comes to pronouncing the name (something like “SHO-lo-eets-KWEENT-lee” probably gets close).
 These lovable pups were considered sacred by the Aztecs, Toltecs and Mayans and were thought to have healing properties.
 If laughter is indeed the best medicine, then those ancient peoples certainly may have been onto something, because this dog = hilarious.